yssource/crp/src/idioms/constructors/default_constructors.md

 in Rust the default value for the primitive integer and floating point types is zero.

-Deriving the `Default` trait has a similar effect on code concision as eliding initialization in C++.
+<a name="struct-update"></a> Deriving the `Default` trait has a similar effect
+on code concision as eliding initialization in C++.
 In situations where all of the types implement the `Default` trait, but only some of the fields should have their default values, one can use [struct update syntax](https://doc.rust-lang.org/book/ch05-01-defining-structs.html#creating-instances-from-other-instances-with-struct-update-syntax) to define a constructor method without enumerating the values for all of the fields.